United Air Lines Flight 266

-United Air Lines Flight 266 was a scheduled passenger flight from Los Angeles International Airport, California, to General Mitchell International Airport, Milwaukee, Wisconsin, via Stapleton International Airport, Denver, Colorado.
+United Airlines Flight 266 was a scheduled passenger flight from Los Angeles International Airport, California, to General Mitchell International Airport, Milwaukee, Wisconsin, via Stapleton International Airport, Denver, Colorado.
 On January 18, 1969, at approximately 18:21 PST, the Boeing 727 operating the flight crashed into Santa Monica Bay, Pacific Ocean, about 11.5 mi west of Los Angeles International Airport, four minutes after takeoff, killing all 38 on board.

 Aircraft and crew

 The Boeing 727-22C aircraft, registration was almost new and had been delivered to United Airlines only four months earlier.
 It had less than 1,100 hours of operating time.

 The crew of Flight 266 was Captain Leonard Leverson, 49, a veteran pilot who had been with United Airlines for 22 years and had almost 13,700 flying hours to his credit.
-His first officer was Walter Schlemmer, 33, who had approximately 7,500 hours, and the flight engineer was Keith Ostrander, 29, who had 634 hours.
+His first officer was Walter Schlemmer, 33, who had approximately 7,500 hours, the flight engineer was Keith Ostrander, 29, who had 634 hours.
 Between them the crew had more than 4,300 hours of flight time on the Boeing 727.

 Accident

-The aircraft had had a nonfunctional #3 generator for the past several days leading up to the accident.
+The aircraft had a nonfunctional #3 generator for several days leading up to the accident.
 Per standard procedure, the crew placed masking tape over the switches and warning lights for the generator.

-Approximately two minutes after takeoff, the crew reported a fire warning on engine #1 and shut it off.
-The crew radioed to departure control that they only had one functioning generator and needed to come back to the airport, but it turned out to be their last communication, with subsequent attempts to contact Flight 266 proving unsuccessful.
+Approximately two minutes after takeoff, the crew reported a fire warning on engine #1 and shut it down.
+The crew radioed to departure control that they only had one functioning generator and needed to return to the airport, but it turned out to be their last communication, with subsequent attempts to contact Flight 266 proving unsuccessful.
 Shortly after engine #1 shut down, the #2 generator also ceased operating for reasons unknown.

 With the loss of all power to the lights and flight attitude instruments, flying at night in instrument conditions, the pilots quickly became spatially disoriented and unable to know which inputs to the flight controls were necessary to keep the plane flying normally.
-Consequently, the crew lost control of the aircraft and crashed into the ocean in a steep nose-down angle, killing everyone on board.
+Consequently, the crew lost control of the aircraft and crashed into the ocean at a steep nose-down angle, killing everyone on board.

-Rescuers (at the time) speculated that an explosion occurred aboard the plane, a Boeing 727.
+Rescuers (at the time) speculated that an explosion occurred aboard the plane.
 Three and a half hours after the crash three bodies had been found in the ocean along with parts of fuselage and a United States mail bag carrying letters with that day's postmark.
 Hope was dim for survivors because the aircraft was configured for domestic flights and did not carry liferafts or lifejackets.
 A Coast Guard spokesman said it looked "very doubtful that there could be anybody alive."